Microlocal Theory of Legendrian Links and Cluster Algebras: Grid Plabic Graphs and Legendrian Links

-Let us conclude this section by pointing out a few properties of the Legendrian links $\La(\bG)$ which can be of use.
+Let us point out two properties of the Legendrian links $\La(\bG)$ that are useful.
 First, as we will explain, the Legendrian links $\La(\bG)$ always bound an orientable exact embedded Lagrangian filling in the symplectization of $(\R^3,\xi_\st)$, and thus in the standard symplectic Darboux 4-ball.
 In particular, their Thurston-Bennequin invariant is always maximal and their rotation number vanishes.
 Second, it follows from the discussion in Subsection \ref{ssec:legendrianlink}, especially Figures \ref{fig:RulesFronts1} and \ref{fig:RulesFronts2}, that $\La(\bG)$ admits a binary Maslov index and that the smooth type of $\La(\bG)$ is that of the $(-1)$-closure of a positive braid.
 The former is particularly useful for us, as this implies that complexes of sheaves with singular support in $\La(\bG)$ are quasi-isomorphic to sheaves (concentrated in degree 0) and it is the possible to parametrize the moduli of objects of the appropriate dg-category by an affine variety (or algebraic quotient thereof).
-Subsection \ref{ssec:sheaves} sets up the necessary ingredients and framework with regards to the microlocal theory of sheaves as it relates to these Legendrian links $\La(\bG)$.
+Subsection \ref{ssec:sheaves} sets up the necessary ingredients on the microlocal theory of sheaves as it relates to these Legendrian links $\La(\bG)$.